 Life Events That Change Trust Administration

 Trusts do not exist in a vacuum.
-They often contain provisions tied to real-life milestones: a beneficiary getting married, a divorce, completing a degree, or someone passing away.
-When one of those events happens, it can change who receives distributions, how much they receive, or how the trust is managed going forward.
+The terms of the trust often tie provisions to real-life milestones.
+A beneficiary getting married, a divorce, completing a degree, or someone passing away can change who receives distributions, how much they receive, or how assets held in the trust are managed going forward.

 If the happening of an event, including marriage, divorce, performance of educational requirements or death, affects the administration or distribution of a trust, a trustee who has exercised reasonable care to ascertain the happening of the event is not liable for a loss resulting from the trustee's lack of knowledge.

-A.R.S. § 14-11007The challenge for trustees is that they may not always know when these events occur.
+A.R.S. § 14-11007The challenge for trustees is that they may not always know when these events happen.
 A beneficiary might get divorced in another state.
 A grandchild might finish a college degree without telling anyone involved in the trust.
-A distant relative named in the trust might pass away quietly.

 Reasonable Care Is the Standard

-Arizona does not require trustees to be omniscient.
+The law does not require trustees to be all-knowing.
 The standard is reasonable care.
-If a trustee makes genuine efforts to stay informed, including maintaining contact with beneficiaries and checking on conditions tied to distributions, they are protected from liability for what they could not reasonably have known.
+If a trustee makes genuine efforts to stay informed, they are protected from liability for what they could not reasonably have known.

-This statute is a reminder that communication between trustees and beneficiaries matters.
-Trustees who stay in regular contact with the people named in the trust are better positioned to administer it correctly.
+Communication between trustees and beneficiaries matters.
+Trustees who stay in regular contact are better positioned to follow the terms of the trust correctly.
 And beneficiaries who keep their trustee informed about major life changes help the entire process run smoothly.